Take Your Career to the Next Level

 - Update your major, GPA, and graduation year in your profile to receive information on jobs and events related to your field

-Upon completion of the Bachelor of Science in Dental Hygiene degree program, you will achieve the following outcomes:
+Upon completion of the Bachelor of Science in Dental Hygiene online degree program, you will achieve the following outcomes:

 - Communicate effectively through written, oral, and electronic means